vlingo/xoom-designer/README.md

 ### Docker Commands

-`vlingo-xoom-starter` provides cool shortcuts for interacting with Docker, from the project root folder, as follows:
+`xoom-designer` provides cool shortcuts for interacting with Docker, from the project root folder, as follows:

 <table>
     <thead>